 Beyond these, over the lip of the hill, you come to another level of the upper valley covered in Inca terracing homes and large stone storehouses.

-Equivalent in size to the lower ruins, these are still used by locals who’ve built their own houses among the ruins.
+These are the size of the lower ruins and are still used by locals who’ve built their own houses among them.
 The terracing at Tipon is so impressive that some archaeologists believe it was an Inca experimental agricultural center, much like Moray, and a citadel.

-About 7 kilometers south of Oropesa, the neighboring pre-Inca ruins of Pikillacta and Rumicolca can be seen alongside the road.
+About 7 kilometers south of Oropesa, the neighboring pre-Inca ruins of Pikillacta and Rumicolca are visible along the road.
 After passing the Paucartambo turnoff, near the ruins of an ancient storehouse and the small red-roofed pueblo of Huacarpay, the road climbs to a ledge overlooking a vast alluvial plain and Lucre Lake (now a weekend resort for Cusco’s workers).
-At this point, the route traces the margin of a stone wall defending the pre-Inca settlement of Pikillacta.
+At this point, the route follows the margin of a stone wall that defended the pre-Inca settlement of Pikillacta.

 Spread over an area of at least fifty hectares, PIKILLACTA, or “The Place of the Flea” (daily 7 a.m.–5.30 p.m.; entry by Cusco Tourist Ticket), was built by the Huari culture around 800 AD, before the rise of the Incas.
 Its unique, geometrically designed terraces surround a group of bulky two-story constructions; apparently, these were entered by ladders reaching up to doorways set well off the ground in the first story—very unusual in ancient Peru.

 Many of the walls were built of small cut stones joined with mud mortar, and among the most exciting finds were several round turquoise statuettes.
-The city is in ruins, but it still seems evident what took up much of the site in barrack-like quarters.
+The city is in ruins, but it’s still evident what once occupied much of the site, in barracks-like quarters.

 When the Incas arrived early in the fifteenth century, they modified the site to suit their purposes, possibly even building the aqueduct that once connected Pikillacta with the ruined gateway of Rumicolca, which straddles a narrow pass by the road, just a fifteen-minute walk further south.